gauriiiiiiiiiiii/gauriiiiiiiiiiii/README.md

 ### 👩‍💻 About Me

-🌱 BTech CSE student | Software Development enthusiast
+🌱 BTech CSE student at NITD | Software Development enthusiast
 🎨 Creative, curious, and always exploring new tech
 🚀 Passionate about building things that make a difference
 📊 Experienced in web dev, digital marketing, social media & management